GDPR in DACH: How to Sell in the German-speaking Market

 Data collection: GDPR compliance from the get-go

-Compliant data sourcing isn’t as complex as you might think, but you still need a solid strategy.
+Compliant data sourcing isn’t as complex as you might think, but you still have to have a solid strategy in place.
 Sure, you could buy addresses from a list broker, but you’d be setting yourself up for hefty fines in the German-speaking market.

 What is first-party data, and how is it collected?